 We compare rates from this local depot for rental cars right out of Gisborne:

 Yes, but you may be charged a one-way fee by our car rental partner.
 We will include the additional charge in the rates we compare for you.

 It’s a three-minute drive from Gisborne Airport to the heart of Gisborne via Chalmers Road.

 It takes just under five hours via State Highway 2 to drive from Hamilton to Gisborne.

 This city boasts of being one of the first in the world to watch the sun rise everyday.
 We all know that the sun rises in the east, right?
 You can find Gisborne on the east coast of the Eastland region and it's one of the brightest and cheeriest places in the country.

-Your next destination has to be Tairawhiti Museum because it's one of New Zealand's best!
+Your next destination has to be the Tairawhiti Museum because it's one of New Zealand's best!
 The museum and gallery offer Kiwi contemporary art exhibitions.
 It's a brilliant place to get a taste of New Zealand's culture, heritage and history.

-After a 30-minute drive through vineyards and farmland you'll have to make a stop at Eastwoodhill, New Zealand's National Arboretum.
+After a 30-minute drive through vineyards and farmland, you'll have to make a stop at Eastwoodhill, New Zealand's National Arboretum.
 This stunning collection of plant life covers 135 hectares and pulls in 8,000 visitors from across the globe each year.

 Captain Cook's Landing Site commemorates the first Europeans arriving in New Zealand.
 There stand granite monuments of Captain James Cook and Nicholas Young, members of the crew that first sighted this land.
 From here, you can go to Titirangi Domain, Kaiti Hill to get the best view of the white cliffs of Young Nick's head.
 Ride up from Ranfurly Street to stop at the various lookouts or save gas and take the walkways to enjoy the picnic places and the resident trees.